Charlie Brown: 1990s

 Six television specials featuring Charlie Brown were produced during this decade.

 Within the comic strip, a storyline got Charlie Brown the character Peggy Jean as a girlfriend; this relationship lasted for roughly nine years.

 Final comic strip appearance

-Charlie Brown made his final comic strip appearance in the final original Peanuts strip, which was published on February 13, 2000—the day after Schulz's death.
-Fittingly, Charlie Brown was the only character to appear in both the first strip in 1950 and the last in 2000.
-Despite ending its original run in 2000, reruns of the comic strip are still published as of 2022.
+Charlie Brown made his final appearance in the very last original Peanuts strip, which was published on February 13, 2000—the day following Schulz's death.
+Despite ending its original run in 2000, repeats of the comic strip are still being published as of 2024.

 Post-comic strip appearances

 After the comic strip ended, Charlie Brown continued to appear in more television specials.
 On November 20, 2006, the special He's a Bully, Charlie Brown beat a Madonna concert special with its 10 million views, although Peanuts was no longer in its heyday.
 As of 2016, the latest of Charlie Brown's original television appearances is Happiness Is a Warm Blanket, Charlie Brown, which came out on October 1, 2011.